LeanBark/flaskDBProject/README.md

 - Each restaurant's menu item information (for all items listed in their respective menus)
 - Sales invoices for each restaurant in terms of the item from their menu that was sold

+This implementation was designed for use as an accessible back-end user interface for database access/maintenance

 # Environment Setup